lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/styles.md

 * `font-family` and other `font-*` properties
 * All CSS custom properties (`--*`)

-See [CSS Inheritance on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) for more information.
+See <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance" target="_blank" rel="noopener">CSS Inheritance on MDN</a> for more information.

 You can use CSS inheritance to set styles on an ancestor element that are inherited by its descendents: